Skip to main content

 10:00 -11:00 a.m.
 ET

 Did you know Cornell is the only Ivy League university offering a degree in fashion?
-Join Director Denise Green and Associate Director Catherine Kueffer Blumenkamp for an exclusive tour of Human Ecology’s fashion and textile collection, including more than 10,000 items of apparel used for exhibition, research, and teaching.
+Join Director Denise Green and Associate Director Catherine Kueffer Blumenkamp for an exclusive tour of the Cornell Fashion + Textile Collection, including more than 10,000 items of apparel used for exhibition, research, and teaching.

 Tour capacity: 25 people